Minnesota lifer may be first woman to take proctored LSAT in prison

 A Minnesota inmate sentenced to life in prison without parole may be the first woman to take a proctored Law School Admission Test while incarcerated.

 Maureen Onyelobi has taken the LSAT three times, including twice while in prison, report CBS Minnesota and SW News Media.
-She studied with the help of the Prison-to-Law Pipeline program, which aims to help Minnesota prisoners obtain ABA-accredited paralegal and law degrees through remote education.
+She studied with the help of the Prison-to-Law Pipeline program, which aims to help Minnesota prisoners obtain ABA-accredited law degrees and ABA-approved paralegal degrees through remote education.

 Nonprofit groups All Square and Until We Are All Free are working on the program with the Mitchell Hamline School of Law and the Minnesota Department of Corrections.